Sarah is a pharmacist living in Queensland, Australia. She enjoys writing articles with a health and medical focus.

 - Avoid too much sugar.
 This may lead to the development of diabetes, which increases the risk of developing ischemic heart disease.

 - Take part in regular exercise.
-Aim for 30 minutes of moderate intensity exercise in most days of the week.
+Aim for 30 minutes of moderate-intensity exercise in most days of the week.

 - Drink alcohol within the recommended guideline limits.

 - Control your blood pressure.
-If you have high blood pressure, you are at increased risk of developing ischemic heart disease therefore it is important to control your blood pressure with diet, exercise, and medication where necessary.
+If you have high blood pressure, you are at increased risk of developing ischemic heart disease therefore, it is important to control your blood pressure with diet, exercise, and medication where necessary.

-- If you have had a “mini stroke”, otherwise known as a transient ischemic attack – you must get proper medical treatment for this, as this is the biggest risk factor for another stroke.
+- If you have had a “mini-stroke”, otherwise known as a transient ischemic attack – you must get proper medical treatment for this, as this is the biggest risk factor for another stroke.
 You can reduce your risk of a stroke by taking any medication as prescribed by your doctor and following any other recommendations.

 - The main risk factor for stroke is high blood pressure.
-Controlling high blood pressure, aiming for a blood pressure of 120/80 helps to reduce stoke risk.
+Controlling high blood pressure, aiming for a blood pressure of 120/80 helps to reduce stroke risk.
 Blood pressure readings consistently above 140/90 are associated with a greater risk of stroke.

 - Quit smoking.
 Smokers are twice as likely to experience a stroke compared to non-smokers.
 Visit Smokefree.gov for information on how to quit smoking today.

 - Control diabetes.
-Having diabetes increases the risk of a having a stroke, so effective management of the condition is necessary.
+Having diabetes increases the risk of having a stroke, so effective management of the condition is necessary.
 Controlling your blood sugar levels to targets determined by your doctor is very important.

 - Lose weight if you are overweight or obese.
-Being overweight is usually associated with complications such as high blood pressure, high cholesterol, diabetes which all increase the risk of stroke.
-Losing weight via dietary modification, physical activity and alcohol intake reduction can all contribute to reducing the risk of stroke.
+Being overweight is usually associated with complications such as high blood pressure, high cholesterol, and diabetes which all increase the risk of stroke.
+Losing weight via dietary modification, physical activity, and alcohol intake reduction can all contribute to reducing the risk of stroke.